VEZY/PlantBiophysics.jl/README.md

 - [ ] Remove checks on the models when calling the processes functions, and move it to the construction of the group of models and/or to the user with a check function.
 - [ ] For the computation of MTG + Weather, give an option on which way the computation is done: compute one time-step for each node, and then the second..., or compute all time-steps for each node at once.
 The latter avoids visiting the tree n times, so it should be the default.
 But sometimes models need the result of other nodes before continuing, so the former is necessary.
 Add the option with a type so we use dispatch, e.g.: `TimeStepFirst` and `NodeFirst`.
 - [ ] Add a nicer print method to the ModelList and to the Status / TimeSteps
+- [ ] Merge meteo variables and status variables ?
+In this case we could update their values, e.g. re-compute the microclimate inside the canopy and use it for the simulation.
+- [ ] Remove Status and only use TimeSteps?
+With Status being TimeSteps of one.

 ## Contributing